Vterebenin/mod-col/README.md

 # mod-col

-Model&amp;Collection library for frontend.
+[Model&amp;Collection](https://github.com/Vterebenin/mod-col) library for frontend.
 Break entities on your frontend into reusable encapsulated parts!

-## Notes before reading docs:
+## Notes for readers:

 - This library is, in fact, WIP.
 Probably a lot will change in the future;
 - Currently this library is used by very few project and will highly depend on their needs;
-- Contributions are very welcommed!
+- Contributions are very welcomed!
 - we were pretty much inspired with [vuemc](https://vuemc.io/)

 ## The problem